Domain decomposition for entropic unbalanced optimal transport: Numerical experiments

 \texttt{sequential}: The sequential Algorithm \ref{alg:UnbalancedDomDecSequential}.

 \texttt{safe}: The parallel algorithm with \GetWeightsSub{safe}.
 This is straightforward to implement but the stepsize becomes impractically small as the partition size increases.

-\texttt{fast}: The parallel algorithm with the naive greedy choice that \GetWeights always returns $(1, ..., 1)$.
+\texttt{greedy}: The parallel algorithm with the naive greedy choice \GetWeightsSub{greedy} that always returns $(1, ..., 1)$, \eqref{eq:GWFast}.
 This is \emph{not} guaranteed to converge according to our theory and it will also frequently not converge in practice.

 \texttt{swift}: The parallel algorithm with \GetWeightsSub{swift}, which allows a greedy update whenever it is beneficial, and falls back to \GetWeightsSub{safe} otherwise.

 \texttt{opt}: The parallel algorithm with \GetWeightsSub{opt}.
 This is guaranteed to yield the largest possible instantaneous decrement, but it can become computationally expensive to solve the weight optimization problem.